Liverpool F.C. Anfield Tour – A Review

 Tips for those going on the Liverpool F.C.
 Tour

-Ensure your battery is fully charged for your camera or phone, you will take a lot of photos!
+Ensure your battery is fully charged for your camera or phone, as you will take a lot of photos!

 Hi